Neph-IO/dsost/README.md

+# DEAD PROJECT
+## The audio source of this project are no longer accessible

 # Dark Souls OST Player

 This is a simple music streamer project for my understanding of git, python, and flatpak.